tfitzpatrick0/GainsTracker/README.md

 # GainsTracker

-React Native app for fitness and tracking gym progress.
+React Native app for fitness and tracking gym progress - you can create and customize workout routines and log your results to track your progress.

-Created using the default template provided by `npx create-react-native-app`
+This project was created using the default template provided by `npx create-react-native-app`

 EXPO Browser DevTools not displaying: